Task scheduling in Blazor Gantt Chart Component

 }

-In the Gantt Chart component, you can make weekend as working day by setting the IncludeWeekend property to true.
+In the Gantt control, you can make weekend as working day by setting the IncludeWeekend property to true`.

 Duration unit

-In Gantt Chart, you can define the duration unit for the whole project by using the GanttTaskFields.DurationUnit property.
-When you define the value for this property, this unit will be applied for all tasks that do not have a duration unit value.
-And each task in the project can be defined with different duration units and the duration unit of a task can be defined in the following ways,
+In Gantt, we can define duration unit for whole project by using GanttTaskFields.DurationUnit property, when we defines the value for this property, this unit will be applied for all task which don’t has duration unit value.
+And each task in the project can be defined with different duration units and the duration unit of a task can be defined by the following ways,

 Mapping the duration unit field

-The following code snippet explains the mapping of duration unit data source field to the Gantt Chart component using the GanttTaskFields.DurationUnit property.
+The below code snippet explains the mapping of duration unit data source field to the Gantt control using the GanttTaskFields.DurationUnit property.

 @using Syncfusion.Blazor.Gantt